Get Seen

 If you’re eating fried seafood, chances are it will be accompanied by tasty golden brown nuggets known as hushpuppies.
-They are made into balls or fingers from thick cornmeal batter, then dropped into a deep fryer and cooked till crisp, but stay soft and chewy in the middle.

-While we’re on the topic of good southern comfort food, here are some Outer Banks Restaurants that offer those tasty fried cornmeal dough balls we today still call hushpuppies.
+While we’re on the topic of good southern comfort food, here are some Outer Banks Restaurants that offer those tasty fried cornmeal dough balls we today still call hush puppies.

 Author Image